LIFEHUBBER

 Terax is a lightweight AI-native terminal and developer environment built with Tauri, Rust, and React, combining a terminal, code editor, file explorer, web preview, and AI side panel.

 The repository presents Terax as a small desktop app for developer workflows, with multi-tab terminal support, an integrated editor, local dev-server preview, BYOK model providers, local model support through LM Studio, project memory through TERAX.md, snippets, skills, task planning, search, and approval-style file tools.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is